-Each player must build one fleet to use for the duration of the tournament.
+Each player must build one fleet to use in a tournament.
 A fleet cannot exceed 400 points, though it may contain fewer than 400 points.
 A player may choose to field a Rebel or Imperial fleet.
 A player's fleet cannot contain more than 134 points worth of squadrons.
-A fleet must also include a single commander and one objective card from each non-campaign category.
+A player's fleet cannot contain more than two flotillas.
+A player's fleet must also include a single commander and one objective card from each non-campaign category.